 Tuesday, June 11 – 5:45 pm – 9:00 pm

 Join us Tuesday evening, June 11, for a special evening as we connect with the sea.
 The Florida Aquarium enables you to get up close to many of Florida’s aquatic and terrestrial animals and ecosystems, as well as others from around the world.
 Learn Florida’s unique water story as it follows a drop of water on its wondrous journey from its underground source to the rolling waters of the open ocean in a series of remarkable living galleries.
 More than a must-see attraction, they are working to protect and restore our blue planet on many conservation fronts, including research and rescue efforts that help restore Florida’s sea turtle and coral populations and to ensure that sharks continue to swim our seas.
 Your evening at the aquarium will start with a 1-hour self-guided tour through the aquarium exhibitions, a sit down dinner in a private room for our group, and cash bar.
 The cost for this special event is $99 and includes bus transportation, entry to and exploration of the aquarium, and dinner.
 NEW: A limited number of discounted tickets will be made available to student registrants at the rate of $45.
-Registration is available now.
+Onsite registration will be available while supplies last.

 Wednesday Afternoon Scientific Tour: Conservation and Transformation in the Sunshine State